 4. Depositions.

-Deposition testimony is protected by this Order only if designated as "CONFIDENTIAL - SUBJECT TO PROTECTIVE ORDER" on the record at the time the testimony is taken.
+Deposition testimony, including exhibits if such exhibits are separately designated as confidential and are not already in the public domain, is protected by this Order only if designated as "CONFIDENTIAL - SUBJECT TO PROTECTIVE ORDER" on the record at the time the testimony is taken.
 Such designation shall be specific as to the portions that contain Confidential Information.
-Deposition testimony so designated shall be treated as Confidential Information protected by this Order until fourteen days after delivery of the transcript by the court reporter to any party or the witness.
-Within fourteen days after delivery of the transcript, a designating party may serve a Notice of Designation to all parties of record identifying the specific portions of the transcript that are designated Confidential Information, and thereafter those portions identified in the Notice of Designation shall be protected under the terms of this Order.
-The failure to serve a timely Notice of Designation waives any designation of deposition testimony as Confidential Information that was made on the record of the deposition, unless otherwise ordered by the Court.
+Deposition testimony or exhibits so designated shall be treated as Confidential Information protected by this Order until fourteen days after delivery of the transcript by the court reporter to any party or the witness..
+Within fourteen days after delivery of the transcript, a designating party may serve a Notice of Designation to all parties of record identifying additional specific portions of the transcript that are designated Confidential Information, and thereafter those additional portions identified in the Notice of Designation shall also be protected under the terms of this Order.
+The failure to serve a timely Notice of Designation waives any designation of deposition testimony as Confidential Information, unless otherwise ordered by the Court.